 Instructions

 - Remove turkey neck and giblets (discard the liver) from raw, thawed turkey before roasting.
-Place in a saucepan with 2 cups chicken stock and add water to cover the neck and giblets with 2 inches of liquid.
+Place in a saucepan with 2 cups from the 6 cups chicken broth or turkey stock and add water to cover the neck and giblets with 2 inches of liquid.

-- Add bay leaf, herbs, and seasoning (salt, pepper, thyme, rosemary, and/or sage, peppercorns) and simmer on low while the turkey is roasting.
+- Add 1 bay leaf, 2-3 sprigs thyme, and seasoning (salt, pepper, plus thyme, rosemary, and/or sage, peppercorns if desired) and simmer on low while the turkey is roasting.

 - When the turkey is out of the oven, remove to a cutting board or serving platter, cover and allow to rest.
-Drain off the drippings (which includes 2 cups broth when we roast our turkey) from the roasting pan into a de-greasing cup or a 4-cup Pyrex glass liquid measuring cup.
+Drain off the 2 cups drippings from oven roasted turkey (which includes 2 cups broth when we roast our turkey) from the roasting pan into a de-greasing cup or a 4-cup Pyrex glass liquid measuring cup.
 Make sure to scrape all of the browned bits from the roasting pan, using a wooden spoon, and into the cup with the drippings.

-- Bring a large saucepan to medium high heat.
-Add about a ½ cup of the separated fat to the heated saucepan and sprinkle the flour into the pan, stirring constantly, to make your roux.
+- Bring a large saucepan to medium-high heat.
+Add about ½ cup of the separated fat to the heated saucepan and sprinkle the ½ cup all-purpose flour into the pan, stirring constantly, to make your roux.
 Keep stirring as your roux darkens, approximately 3-4 minutes. *You can enhance your gravy flavor by allowing the roux to get darker, however, the darker the roux gets the less thickened your resulting gravy will be.

 - For your liquid: combine the simmered broth from the turkey neck and giblets (strained) to the liquid portion of the turkey drippings (after the fat has been removed) to make 8 cups of liquid, add turkey stock or chicken broth as needed to reach the 8 cup portion.